Have you ever looked around your house and wondered, “Where did all this junk come from?”

 Do I love this item enough to want my children to have to deal with it after I’m dead?

-It was crystal clear that I didn’t want to leave as much “stuff” for them to deal with as had been left to me.
+It was crystal clear that I didn’t want them to have to deal with as much stuff as I was dealing with.

 Granted, there is a certain amount of stuff in our house that our kids will have to deal with when we’re dead.
-We cant live in houses that are totally bare.
-We need pans to cook in, plates to eat off of, knives, forks, and spoons to eat with.
+We can’t live in houses that are totally bare (and we don’t want to).

 But there is a limit.